felgueres/clustered-ab-test/README.md

 Given the density within clusters vary, it is also helpful to compute the statistical power of the test.

-Consideration:
-Note the sample size is reduced as the number of cluster increases.
-For clusters 3 and 5, although the hypothesis test proves significant, ideally we would want to increase the sample size to reduce the probability of a Type II error and increasing the statistical power.

 ![alt tag] (https://github.com/felgueres/kWintessence/blob/master/figures_and_presentation/04_test_control.png)

 5) _Insights_